-Figure 48: Real Cost Items
+Figure 37: Real Cost Items

 Real Cost Items Screen Field Guidance Budget Line Please select the relevant Budget Line.
 Workpackage Please select the relevant work package.
 Internal Reference Please enter the internal reference number used within your Number organisation, if applicable.
 Invoice Number Please enter the invoice number, if applicable.
 Invoice Date Please enter the invoice date.
 Date of Payment Please enter the date of payment (defrayment from bank).
 Currency Please choose the relevant currency from the drop-down list.
 Conversion Rate This amount will be automatically calculated by eMS.
 Total Value of Item in Please enter the total value of the item in the original currency.
 This Original Currency amount should include Value Added Tax (VAT), if applicable.
 VAT Please enter the VAT, if applicable.
 Declared Amount in the Please enter the declared value of the item in the original currency.
 Original Currency Note: this amount should exclude VAT if your organisation is able to recover it.
 If your organisation is not able to recover VAT, this amount should include VAT and will therefore be the same as the amount entered in the field 'Total Value of Item incurred in Original Currency'.
 Declared amount in EUR This amount will automatically be calculated by eMS.
 Expenditure Outside Please select if the expenditure was made outside of the Union part of (The Union Part of) the the Programme Area.
 Note: this refers to activities undertaken outside Programme Area not, for example, something purchased from a supplier located outside of the Union or travel costs.

 In Kind Please select if the expense was an in-kind cost (no cash payment).
-Upload Please upload the invoice and/or other supporting document related to the expenditure.
+Upload The uploading of documents will be required only after you receive confirmation of the sample selected by FCU.
 Supplier name Enter the name of the service provider Description of Enter a description of the nature of the expenditure purchase/expenditure Payment/Bank Enter the format of payment and reference number, e.g. BACS reference 0123456 +Add Please select '+Add' to save and add the expenditure to the list.